MareikeK/sexyPowerplant/background/powerplantHistory.md

 nano is a text editor    nano filename.md creates a markdown file in your directory

-after grating your git file you can commit it to Git with git add filename
+after grating your git file you can add  it to Git with git add filename and then commit with git commit